ArthurClemens/use-stream/README.md

   }
 });

-// When using a function:
+// When using a model function:

 const { count } = useStream<TModel>({
   model: () => ({